-Speed Control
+RPM: Speed Control

 In Speed control mode the Set Point Adjust knob sets the desired speed.
-If the engine is operating above the set speed, the controller will increase the current to the dynamometer, increasing the load on the engine, and slowing it down to the set speed.
+If the engine is operating above the set speed, the controller will increase the current to the dynamometer, increasing the load on the engine, and slowing it.
 If the engine is incapable of reaching the set speed at a given throttle, the engine will operate at a speed below the set point, and the dynamometer will be completely unloaded.
-For best results the PID gains must be carefully adjusted.
+For best results the Proportional, Integral and Differential control gains (PID) must be carefully adjusted as described later in this manual.

-Torque Control
+TORQ: Torque Control

 In Torque control mode the Set Point Adjust knob sets the desired Torque.
-If the dyno is operating below the set torque, the controller will increase the current to the dynamometer, increasing the load on the engine, and slowing it down, while the torque increases to the set point.
+If the dyno is operating below the set torque, the controller will increase the current to the dynamometer, increasing the load on the engine, and slowing it down, while the torque increases.
 If the engine is incapable of reaching the set torque at a given throttle, the dynamometer will continue to add load until the engine stalls, the clutch slips, or maximum load is attained.
 If the dyno torque is above the set point, then the load will be reduced, dropping the torque, and increasing the speed.